Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Conclusions

 In this work, we tested the performance of the spherical Jeans equation on tidally-perturbed dwarf galaxies by producing a suite of tailored simulations of Fornax, Carina, Sculptor, Draco and Ursa Minor dwarf spheroidals in `light' and `heavy' Milky Way potentials and applying the non-parametric Jeans analysis tool {\sc pyGravSphere} to the simulated dwarfs.
 Our findings can be summarised as follows:

-\textit{i)} NFW haloes with Plummer stellar distributions are able to match the projected half-light radii and velocity dispersions within the half-light observed in Fornax, Carina, Sculptor, Draco and Ursa Minor at the present day.
+\textit{i)} NFW haloes with stellar distributions that are well-fit by a Plummer profile are able to match the projected half-light radii and velocity dispersions within the half-light observed in Fornax, Carina, Sculptor, Draco and Ursa Minor at the present day.
 For the `light' potential, the NFW haloes are consistent with the mass-concentration relation in $\Lambda$CDM, however in the `heavy' potential, Draco and Ursa Minor would need to be outliers from the mass-concentration relation.
-There is additionally a discrepancy for Fornax in the `heavy' potential.
+There is additionally a discrepancy for Fornax in the `light' potential.

 \textit{ii)} Plummer profiles in NFW haloes lead to peculiar shapes of the line-of-sight velocity dispersion, with profiles that typically fall towards the half-light radius and then rise.
 We, therefore, note that rising line-of-sight velocity dispersions in the outskirts of dwarfs are not necessarily a signature of tides but rather a natural outcome of Plummer distributions embedded in spherical NFW haloes.